linb1/Home-Energy-Monitor/README_Hardware.md

 A picture of the IoTaWatt with the line splitters and the ESW15 energy plugs
 ![Image](./images/plugsandiota.png)

-## Setting up the Temperature and Humidity Sensor:
+## Setting up the Temperature and Humidity Sensor
 This process is really simple:

 You simply need a Raspberry Pi with pinouts, the DHT22 temperature and humidity sensor and female to female jumper wires.